chebpy/chebpy/README.rst

-What's happened here is that we've done here is create a numerical representation of the identity function on the interval ``[0,10]`` and assigned this to the computer variable with name ``x``.
-This representation has length 2, meaning that it consists of two degrees of freedom, just as you would expect of a linear function.
+What's happened here is that we've instantiated a numerical representation of the identity function on the interval ``[0,10]`` and assigned this to a computer variable called ``x``.
+This representation has length 2, meaning that it consists of two degrees of freedom (as you would expect of a linear function).

 Arbitrary functions of the variable ``x`` can now be defined.
 For instance, here is a function ``f`` that oscillates with two modal frequencies.